kblaschke/projectm/doc/Building.md

   to the documentation of your build OS on how to find and install the required libraries.
 - On *BSD, install the appropriate Ports with `pkg install`.
 - On macOS, using [Homebrew](https://brew.sh/) is the recommended way of installing any dependencies not supplied by Xcode.
+Note that Homebrew doesn't provide universal binaries, so if you need to build libprojectM as a universal binary, you need to build and install the dependencies yourself with the proper target architectures.

 ### Building with CMake

----

-:exclamation: **IMPORTANT NOTE**: Currently, CMake build support is still in active development and considered unfinished.
-It is working and produces running binaries, but there are still some features, build internals and whole targets missing.
-While testing the CMake build files on any platform and feedback on this is strongly encouraged, CMake-based builds should not yet be used in any production environment until this message is gone.

----

 The steps documented below are a bare minimum quickstart guide on how to build and install the project.
-If you want to configure the build to your needs, require more in-depth information about the build process and available tweaks, or on how to use libprojectM in your own CMake-based projects, see [BUILDING-cmake.md](BUILDING-cmake.md).
+If you want to configure the build to your needs, require more in-depth information about the build process and available tweaks, or on how to use libprojectM in your own CMake-based projects, see [Building with CMake](Building_CMake.md).

-Using CMake is the recommended and future-proof way of building projectM.
+CMake is now the mandatory tool for building projectM.
 CMake is a platform-independent tool that is able to generate files for multiple build systems and toolsets while using only a single set of build instructions.
-CMake support is still new and in development, but will replace the other project files (automake/autoconf scripts, Visual Studio solutions and Xcode projects) in this repository once mature and stable.

 Building the project with CMake requires two steps:

 - Configure the build and generate project files.
 - Build and install the project using the selected build tools.

-**Note:** When building with CMake, the build directory should always be separate from the source directory.
+**Note:** The build directory should always be separate from the source directory ("out-of-tree" build).
 Generating the build files directly inside the source tree is possible, but strongly discouraged.
 Using a subdirectory, e.g. `cmake-build` inside the source directory is fine though.

-This documentation only covers project-specific information.
+This documentation only covers basic build instructions.
 CMake is way too versatile and feature-rich to cover any possible platform- and toolset-specific configuration details here.
 If you are not experienced in using CMake, please first read the [official CMake documentation](https://cmake.org/cmake/help/latest/) (at least the [User Interaction Guide](https://cmake.org/cmake/help/latest/guide/user-interaction/index.html)) for basic usage